 Court allows 'Raging Bull' lawsuit to go forward

-Petrella's father collaborated with legendary boxer Jake LaMotta on a book and two screenplays, which inspired the movie directed by Martin Scorsese and starring Robert DeNiro.
+Petrella's father, Frank Petrella, collaborated with legendary boxer Jake LaMotta on a book and two screenplays that inspired the movie.
 The elder Petrella died in 1981, with copyrights reverting to his daughter.

 She sued MGM in 2009 seeking royalties from continuing commercial use of the film.
 But lower courts said she waited too long because she had been aware of the potential to bring a claim since 1991.
 The high court's decision gives Petrella a chance to resurrect her lawsuit.